Pinpoint tests of microclimate control (cars from 08.2001)

 Go to E11

-E11: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE HEATER FAN MOTOR AND THE HEATER FAN VARIABLE RESISTOR
+E11: CHECKING THE ELECTRICAL CIRCUIT BETWEEN THE HEATER FAN MOTOR AND THE HEATER FAN VARIABLE RESISTOR

 Yes